Linearizability of Saturated Polynomials: Saturated Polynomials

 Another way to look at this condition is that a general polynomial satisfies $\gamma(P)$ algebraic multiplier conditions (including multiplicity conditions at parabolic points) and $d-1-n_\infty(P)$ ``independent'' critical relations which adds up to $d-1-(n_\infty(P)-\gamma(P))$ algebraic equations.
 If the associated varieties in the $(d-1)$-dimensional parameter space of (normalized) polynomials of the same degree intersect properly, then they should determine an algebraic set of dimension $n_\infty(P)-\gamma(P)$.
 In this point of view, being saturated means that the corresponding algebraic set is finite, i.e., that $P$ is determined up to finite ambiguity by its algebraic multiplier conditions and critical relations.
 It turns out that this can be made precise in an algebraic geometric way, but since we do not need it in our proof, we will not go into details here.

-We will first use the rigidity of saturated polynomials to show that they do not have exotic Siegel disks, and then show that Julia-saturated polynomials can be ``made saturated'', so that they do not have exotic Siegel disks either.
+We will first use this algebraic rigidity of saturated polynomials to show that they do not have exotic Siegel disks, and then show that Julia-saturated polynomials can be ``made saturated'', so that they do not have exotic Siegel disks either.

 \begin{proposition} Let $P$ be a saturated polynomial of degree $d \ge 2$.
 Then there exists $\rho>0$, a $J$-stable analytic family of polynomial-like maps $(P_a, U_a, V)$ of degree $d$ with $K(P) \subset U_a \subset V$ for $|a| < \rho$ such that $P_0 = P$ and for every irrationally indifferent cycle $Z = (z_1,\ldots,z_q)$ the family $P_a$ is a quadratic perturbation at $z_1$ and a sub-quadratic perturbation at $z_2,\ldots,z_q$. \end{proposition} \begin{proof} We are going to build the perturbation in such a way that all multipliers, including multiplicities at parabolic points, and all critical relations are preserved.